SherlockGn/reg-hive-parser/readme.md

 Default: `() => undefined`

-You can add any property which you are interested in to the simplified object.
+You have the flexibility to add any property that you are interested in to the simplified object.
+This allows you to include additional information or customize the structure according to your specific needs.
+By extending the simplified object, you can enhance its functionality and tailor it to suit your requirements.
 Here is the example.

 ```javascript
 await parse(e.target.result, {